It’s our 5th year of working with the Kogi, Wiwa, Arhuaco and Kankuamo Elders at the Teyuna Foundation.

 We’re grateful for the ever deepening relationships with Elders who have become family and for the teachings that have brought us so much closer to understanding our connection to all that is and to ourselves.

 • Kuivi Fund: The Kuivi Fund supports young initiates training to be mamos or zagas.
 Traditional training is an ongoing practice with a foundational time commitment similar to public primary and secondary institutions in the western world, but focused in personal growth and Earth Stewardship rather than in skills that serve the workforce in the industrialized world.
 Fiscal sponsorship encompasses what initiates would normally provide in the community (such as weaving and farming) but can’t be responsible for during training.
 Funding also provides for initiates’ living expenses and supports the travel and time of established mamos and zagas, wisdom keepers and teachers.
 Hundreds of teachings from the Law of Origin are passed to the initiates.
 This is an essential aspect of cultural preservation.
-Planned to fund in the fall of 2022. $15,000.00 per year.
-Ongoing

 We’re developing solid relationships with organizations in Colombia and are working hard at a grassroots level to get very clear on our work on the ground and strengthen it.
 Since we began our journey with the Teyuna it’s occurred that there were many organizations and much confusion.
 It’s an easy place to spin wheels.
 It seems sometimes as if everyone has a brick, but no one can build a home.
 We need to join forces.
-Our working relationship with Vientos Alisios, Organización Shinawindua Kunshama and Patrnato Inca have implemented successful projects on environmental and traditional education, forest ecosystem conservation, reforestation and rural sustainable development.
+Our relationships with Organización Shinawindua Kunshama and Patrnato Inca have implemented successful projects on environmental and traditional education, forest ecosystem conservation, reforestation and rural sustainable development.
 We are very inspired by the work we can do together.

 Looking Ahead